Microsoft-TrainingKits/HOL-Windows8NotificationsHTMLJS/Docs/JS/HOL.md

 	>**Note:** The _.cspkg_ file is an archive file that contains the binaries and files required to run a service - in this case it’s the Notification App Server ASP.NET MVC application.
 We used Visual Studio to create the service package for you using **Build | Publish** for the Windows Azure project.

-1. Now, to choose the **Configuration File**, click **Browse Locally** and select **Assets/Server/ServiceConfiguration.cscfg** in the same **Assets/Server** folder that you used in the previous step.
+1. Now, to choose the **Configuration File**, click **Browse Locally** and select **ServiceConfiguration.cscfg** file within **Assets/Server** folder.

-	>**Note:** The _.cscfg_ file contains configuration settings for the application, including the instance count and configuration for WNS and Windows Azure Storage that you performed in the previous exercise.
+	> **Note:** The _.cscfg_ file contains configuration settings for the application, including the instance count and configuration for **WNS** and Windows Azure Storage that you performed in the previous exercise.

-1. Finally, for the **Deployment name**, enter a label to identify the deployment; for example, use **v1.0**.
+1. Finally, for the **Deployment name**, enter a label to identify the deployment; for example, use _v1.0_.

-	>**Note:** The management portal displays the label in its user interface for staging and production, which allows you to identify the version currently deployed in each environment.
+	> **Note:** The management portal displays the label in its user interface for staging and production, which allows you to identify the version currently deployed in each environment.

 	![Configuring service package deployment](images/configuring-service-package-deployment.png?raw=true)